vegastrike/Vega-Strike-Engine-Source/README.md

    __TIPS__:

-   To enable verbose output for debugging purposes (will show compilation commands), pass the `--version` argument, where supported:
+   To enable verbose output for debugging purposes (will show compilation commands), pass the `--verbose` argument, where supported:

    ```bash
    cmake --build ./build --verbose